 Academic advising and support

-Undergraduates are assigned to academic advisers and receive information about their advisers when they first register for classes or shortly after.
+Undergraduates are assigned to academic advisors and receive information about their advisors when they first register for classes or shortly after.

 Help your student find tutoring, academic advising, help with deciding on a major, career-exploration services, disability accommodations and more at the Undergraduate Advising site.